birjj/vmf-tools/README.md

 # Usage

-The tool can be ran in two ways: manually, or as part of the compile step.
-In both cases you must install [Node.js](https://nodejs.org/en/), as this is what is used to actually execute the toolset.
+The tool can be ran in two ways: as part of the map compilation, or manually.

 ## As part of compilation